christopher-caldwell/dedupe-data-loader/examples/express/README.md

 An example of using the data loader in a traditional REST API powered by Express.

+## Benefit

+To be blunt, there is a good amount of overhead with this.
+The benefit here is caching.
+With the extra step of using the loader, you get built in de-duped caching.
+If you're already caching, there is little benefit for you to use this with a traditional REST API.
+This is roughly the same amount of work as just doing these things manually.

 ## Data Store

 The data store here is any sort of Mongo / Elastic / Dynamo NoSQL type of data.
 There are many times where this data is not "grouped" in the way you need.